CNC

 Y axis

 The Y is a similar design concept but with a far more complicated shape to negotiate all the mill parts and the DRO encoder.
+Then I had to grind back the heads of the (longer) bolts to clear the back of the pulley.
 The blue round part in the middle is a cap to go over a convenient bolt head to make it trip the limit switch.
 Frankly it is not as swarf resistant and I hoped and might need a printed backplate to improve the seal.

 Also removing the little settings turner under the handwheel did not give as much spare shaft as the X one did so the wheel intrudes into the casing a bit.